Complete Guide to Student Loans

 Parent PLUS Loans

-You can read even more about federal student loans, the different programs, and the different benefits and drawbacks, in my Federal Student Loans article.
+You can read even more about federal student loans, the different programs, and the different benefits and drawbacks, in our Federal Student Loans article.

 Private Student Loans

 I’ve talked a great deal about the many aspects of the federal student loan programs, and now it’s time to talk about how private student loans differ.

 You already know that private student loans come from private institutions – e.g., banks, credit unions, and even companies best known for offering credit cards.
 Interest rates from private loan lenders tend to be higher than rates offered from the government, and the more favorable a borrower’s credit history the more likely it is that they will be offered a competitive rate.